useblocks/sphinx-needs/docs/index.rst

        :sort_by: id
        :layout: list

-This prints a list with all found needs, which match the filters for status and tags.
+This prints a list with all found needs, which match the filters for status, tags and types.

 For **:status:**, **:tags:** and **:types:** values are separated by "**;**".
 The logic is as followed::

     status = (open OR in_progress) AND tags = (user OR login) AND types = (req OR spec)

-For **:types:** the type itself and the human-readable type_name can be used as filter value.
+For **:types:** the type itself and the human-readable type_title can be used as filter value.

 If **:show_status:** / **:show_tags:** is given, the related information will be shown after the name of the need.